EtienneDx/git-mentor/docs/Infrastructure.md

 ## Components

-### Front-End
+### Frontend

-The front-end will be a simple web application, allowing users to view their repositories and their content.
+The frontend will be a simple web application, allowing users to view their repositories and their content.
 It will also allow them to manage their repositories and their permissions.
-The front-end will be written in [React](https://reactjs.org/), and hosted on an [S3](https://aws.amazon.com/s3/) bucket, served by [CloudFront](https://aws.amazon.com/cloudfront/).
+The frontend will be written in [React](https://reactjs.org/), and hosted on an [S3](https://aws.amazon.com/s3/) bucket, served by [CloudFront](https://aws.amazon.com/cloudfront/).

 ### CI queue